 UX in Practice

-- Brainstorm ways to make an app more interactive and fun to work with
+- Brainstorm ways to make an app more interactive and fun to work with based on feedback from users

 - Run a usability test for a website to identify obstacles that users are facing when trying to use a product or service

-- Refresh the visual look and feel of a product or service landing page
+- Refresh the visual look and feel of a product or service landing page based on heat maps and usability tests

 - Update the information architecture within a user interface so it’s more intuitive for people to navigate